Age of consent in Europe: Italy

-The age of consent in Italy is 14 years, with a close-in-age exception that allows those aged 13 to engage in sexual activity with partners who are under the age of 18, provided that the age gap between them is less than 4 years (i.e. if the partners are all under the age of 18, but at least 13).
+The age of consent in Italy is 14 years, with a close-in-age exception that allows those aged 13 to engage in sexual activity with partners who are less than 3 years older than them.

 The age of consent rises to 16 if one of the participants has some kind of influence on the other (e.g. parent - being a natural or an adoptive one, teacher, tutor, etc.).

-Not knowing that the victim is underage is not a legal defense, except when it was unavoidable ignorance.
+Not knowing that the victim is underage is not a legal defence, except when it was unavoidable ignorance.
 If the minor involved is under the age of 11, the crime can be punished even without a complaint and the punishment is aggravated.
 It is also illegal to perform sexual acts in the presence of a minor aged less than 14 with the intent of allowing the minor to witness the acts, even if they do not take an active part.

 See also related Wikisource articles from the Italian Criminal Code (in Italian).
 See also more related articles from Interpol.